emptymalei/StatisticalPhysics/equilibrium/basics.rst

 .. note::
-   Why do Boltzmann factor appear a lot in equilibrium statistical mechanics?
+   Why does Boltzmann factor appear a lot in equilibrium statistical mechanics?
 Equilibrium of the system means when we add infinitesimal amount of energy to the whole thing including system and reservoir, a characteristic quantity :math:`C(E) = C_S C_R` won't change.
 That is the system and the reservoir will have the same changing rate of the characteristic quantity when energy is changed, i.e.,

    .. math::
       \frac{\partial \ln C_S}{\partial E_S} = - \frac{\partial \ln C_R}{\partial E_R} .